zerynth/docs-v3/docs/demos/4zerobox/Multi_Blinking.md

 In this example, we will be using:

 1. [Zerynth OS](https://www.zerynth.com/zos/) - a **multithreaded Real-Time OS** that provides real hardware independence, allowing code reuse on a wide range of 32-bit microcontrollers, in a very small footprint;
 2. [Zerynth SDK](https://www.zerynth.com/zsdk/) - the gateway to our platform which includes:
+    - [Visual Studio Code](/latest/gettingstarted/vscode/) – the official development environment for Zerynth.
-    - [Zerynth Toolchain](https://docs.zerynth.com/latest/reference/core/toolchain/docs/) – a command-line interface that integrates all the essential functions for the development with [Zerynth OS](https://www.zerynth.com/zos/)  and the management of the Zerynth Device Manager cloud service.
+    - [Zerynth Installer](/latest/gettingstarted/#1-install-zerynth) – an all-in-one application that installs the Zerynth operating system that will be used on the development board, the Zerynth compiler and the VSCode plugin
-    - [Zerynth Studio](https://docs.zerynth.com/latest/develop/) – an advanced [IDE](https://docs.zerynth.com/latest/reference/core/studio/docs/) for the Zerynth Toolchain.
-It includes development and debugging tools and numerous code examples.
+3. [Zerynth Device Manager(ZDM)](/latest/zCloud/) -it helps you register, organize, monitor, and remotely manage IoT devices at scale.
+ZDM allows managing devices and also collects and aggregates the data they produce.
+ZDM integrates with all primary cloud service providers to easily connect devices to the cloud and other devices so you can remotely control your fleet.
+You can use ZDM to take mitigating actions such as pushing security fixes.
+You can also easily send firmware-over-the-air (FOTA) updates to your Zerynth OS powered devices, such as the latest software version or a new firmware update.
-3. [4ZeroBox](/latest/hardware/4ZeroBox/) - a modular hardware electronic unit that simplifies the development of Industrial IoT applications allowing rapid integration with sensors, actuators, and Cloud services.
-4ZeroBox is programmable in Python (or hybrid C/Python) thanks to the Zerynth SDK.
+4. [4ZeroBox](/latest/hardware/4ZeroBox/) - a modular hardware electronic unit that simplifies the development of Industrial IoT applications allowing rapid integration with sensors, actuators, and Cloud services.
+4ZeroBox is programmable in Python and C, thanks to the Zerynth SDK.

 ## Hardware Setup